linuxdeepin/deepin-deb-installer/assets/deepin-deb-installer/package-installer/en_US/package-installer.md

 ## Overview

-Package Installer is an easy-to-use .deb package management tool with a simple interface for users to quickly install customized applications not included in App Store supporting bulk installation, version identification and auto completion.
+Package Installer is an easy-to-use .deb package management tool with a simple interface for users to quickly install customized applications not included in App Store supporting bulk installation, version identification and auto completion of dependencies.

 ![0|run](fig/run.png)